Toggle: English / Spanish

 You should feel very little discomfort with this test.
 The gel may be cold.

 Why the Test is Performed

-The thyroid is of normal size, shape, and position.
+A normal result will show that the thyroid has a normal size, shape, and position.

 What Abnormal Results Mean